-You may use an outline when teaching.
+You may use notes when teaching.
 The lesson should be well prepared but not memorized word for word.
 We ask that you use the King James Version as you teach.

 - The opportunity to teach God’s Word